Misha-N/misha-n.github.io/_posts/2026-04-15-shodan-webcam-analysis.md

 description: A large-scale analysis of publicly accessible internet-connected cameras using AI and network metadata, uncovering privacy risks, global exposure patterns, and real-world implications of misconfigured IoT devices.
 image:
   path: /assets/img/webcams/banner.png
-  alt: Visualization of publicly accessible cameras and global privacy exposure with AI analysis overlay.
 ---

 > The materials presented in this article are derived from publicly accessible data indexed by services Shodan.
 No authentication bypassing, exploitation, or unauthorized access techniques were used to obtain this information.